build-on-aws/content/tutorials/egress-controls-for-cloud-workloads/egress-controls-with-route53-dns-resolver-firewall/index.md

 ### Cost efficient architecture

-Considering a firewall architecture such as the one used in this tutorial, there are a few areas that lend themselves to a cost efficient architecture.
+Considering a firewall architecture such as the one used in this tutorial, there are a few areas that lend themselves to a cost efficient architecture:

 1. DNS traffic doesn't cross VPCs

-DNS traffic does not cross VPCs and it doesn't need to traverse the internet.
-By keeping the DNS local we wont incur additional cost for egress data.
+    DNS traffic does not cross VPCs and it doesn't need to traverse the Internet.
+By keeping the DNS local we won't incur additional cost for the egress data.

 2. DNS control makes sure that malicious connections are not made out of the VPC, thus reducing the compute and data costs.

     A common technique for bad actors is to establish command and control connections from internal resources.
 The compute resource can then be used to initiate DDoS attacks, mine crypto, and perform other nefarious acts.
-By blocking dns requests to TLDs that are know to be malicious you essentially block this command and control channel from happening.
+By blocking DNS requests to Top-Level Domains(TLDs) that are known to be malicious, you essentially block this command and control channel from happening.
 This keeps compute costs and data costs down.

-1. Modify the current architecture to use a centralized inspection VPC.
+3. Modify the current architecture to use a centralized inspection VPC.

-While this is not specific to this tutorial, you can make a minor adjustment to the firewall configuration, and use a centralized inspection VPC rather than a distributed VPC.
+    While this is not specific to this tutorial, you can make a minor adjustments to the firewall configuration, and use a centralized inspection VPC rather than a distributed VPC.
 This will minimize the cost involved with having a firewall endpoint distributed across VPCs.

 ## Environment setup

-This tutorial starts with a baseline configuration that's built with a CloudFormation template that you can find in the sample code repo.
-You will need to deploy this template in your own AWS environment before following along with the tutorial.
+This tutorial starts with a baseline configuration that's built with an AWS CloudFormation template that you can find in the [sample code repo](https://github.com/build-on-aws/testing-egress-controls-for-cloud-workloads).
+You will need to deploy the template `Egress-Controls-Tutorial.yaml` in your own AWS environment before following along with the tutorial.

 Once you have the CloudFormation Template deployed, we will check the baseline posture of the environment.
 We are checking to see that certain traffic is allowed out of the environment.
 Once verified we will configure the Amazon Route 53 resolve DNS firewall to block this undesired egress traffic and we will also enable logging.